polyaxon/polyaxon/docs/templates/quick_start.md

         ![experiment](/images/dashboard/experiment.png)

-15. Finally, Let start for tensorboard to see the model outputs:
+15. Finally, Let start a tensorboard to see the model outputs:

     You can start a tensorboard for a single experiment, for all experiments under a group, or all experiments in a Project

     ```bash
     $ polyaxon tensorboard -xp 23 start
-    ```

     Tensorboard is being deployed for experiment `23`